Should I Buy Carpet from a Home Improvement Warehouse?

 once you submitted your order and paid the invoice in full...
 Now they are

-Why is getting a remedy so difficult?
+Why is getting a

 The fact is, Home improvement stores don't warranty the